googleapis/googleapis/code-samples/TUTORIAL.md

 print response.document_sentiment.score
 ```

-We will configure this sample below!
+You will configure this sample below!

 ----